 More than 1,800 jobs at risk as Carpetright set for administration

-The company operates 272 stores across the UK which are continuing to trade as normal.

-Carpetright is set to enter administration, putting the future of its more than 1,800 staff at risk.
+The Carpetright chain is set to enter administration, putting the future of its more than 1,800 staff at risk.

-The carpet and flooring retailer has filed a notice of intent to appoint administrators.
+The carpet and flooring retailer, which has stores in Cannock, Oldbury, Oswestry, Shrewsbury, Telford, Wednesbury and Wolverhampton, has filed a notice of intent to appoint administrators.

 It is understood that experts from PwC are set to be appointed as part of the process, who will seek to find emergency funding or a rescue buyer for the troubled business.